Retention hacking is the new growth hacking—it doesn't matter how many customers your startup acquires if none of them stick around.

-When they churn
+When do they churn?

-Why they lose interest
+Why do they lose interest?

 1. Look at when users drop off

-Using acquisition cohorts, you can find out when in the customer lifecycle users tend to drop off.
+Using acquisition cohorts, you can find out when in the customer lifecycle your users tend to drop off.
 The most common way is to use a chart like the one below.

-Along the left side is the timeline and the number of customers you acquired at each time interval (the who).
+The rows indicate a timeline and the number of customers you acquired at each time interval (the who).
 Each column represents the amount of time that has elapsed since the users subscribed (the when).
 Every cell has the percent of the original acquisition number that has been retained at that period in time.

 Scope.
 The larger the scope of the retention period, the more difficult it is to come up with an accurate hypothesis for what's going wrong in the process.
 Do analyses for each retention period: early (up to 8 days), middle (8-90 days), and late (90+ days).

 Expectations.
 According to Hiten Shah, the retention rate depends on your segment.
 For a high-velocity, low-priced app, a relatively high churn rate—10-15%—can be normal.
-For an app that has a higher barrier to entry, you'll be looking at a much lower churn number—2-3%.
+For an app that has a higher barrier to entry, you'll be looking for a much lower churn number—2-3%.